-Telnet/FTP Server
+Telnet Server

-In addition to supporting Telnet client/server and FTP client/server, the DA-682-LX also supports SSH and sftp client/server.
-To enable or disable the Telnet/ftp server, you need to edit the file /etc/inetd.conf.
+In addition to supporting Telnet client/server, the DA-681-LX also supports SSH and sftp client/server.
+To enable or disable the Telnet server, you need to edit the file /etc/inetd.conf.

+'''

 1. Mount the root file system with write permission.

+'''